Recipes

 Rice knowledge becomes a meal here

 Use Rice when the question is still about grain type, texture, or bowl role.
-Recipes is where that knowledge turns into dinner, a side dish, or tomorrow's carryover.
+Recipes is where that knowledge turns into dinner, a side dish, or tomorrow's carryover meal.

 Fermentation